wilsonify/ansible-up-and-running/chapter10/README.md

 cd playbooks
 ```

-Just run the playbook.yml, the vault file is encrypted.
+Then just run the playbook.yml, the vault file is encrypted.
 The password is `password`